Culture, Evolution And Perpetual War:

 17: Counter Reformation: Plato’s Attack On Reality

 Crassus, I suppose, is the supreme example of the ambition to acquire.
 Already the richest man in Rome, he clamored after more honors, finally securing the command of an expedition against Parthia.
-His choice turned out to be a spectacular disaster.
-His son Publius was captured and beheaded in the first engagement, and Plutarch shows us the great man on the eve of the final, futile battle…unable to rouse his soldiers who had marched into Parthia with such bright confidence.
+His choice turns out to be a spectacular disaster.
+His son Publius is captured and beheaded in the first engagement.
+Plutarch shows us the great man on the eve of the final, futile battle…unable to rouse his soldiers who had marched into Parthia with such bright confidence…

-Our psychic history has been the story of two contradictory metaphysical positions struggling for dominance within the prison of the skull: Idealism, with its faith in eternal life, and Materialism, which accepts chance, death and change as the law…
+Our psychic history has been the story of two contradictory metaphysical positions.
+Each struggles for dominance within the bony prison of the skull: Idealism, with its faith in eternal life, and Materialism, which accepts chance, death and change as the law…

 19: The Monomythic Roots Of Everything